 Vince Scarpinato is a co-founder of Kitchen on the Street, Inc. He has served people in need in New Jersey, Pennsylvania and Arizona.
 During his culinary career on the east coast, Vince provided personal assistance to those in need, as well as through associations with various organizations.
 After his relocation to AZ, he became involved with Sojourner Center, lending his expertise in the kitchen remodel project.
 He has also been involved with Phoenix Rescue Mission and United Way.
 He lends his entrepreneurial knowledge and leadership to the organization and recently earned his MBA to better serve KOS in the areas of finance and accounting.
-Vince also serves as an adjunct Professor at Arizona Christian University and is a member of the Christian Business Faculty Association.
+Vince also serves as Director of the Business Department at Arizona Christian University and is a member of the Christian Business Faculty Association.

-Rick Grimaud is the Vice President – Private Client Group at RBC Wealth Management, a husband and father of two sons.
+Rick Grimaud acts as the Chief Financial Officer.
+Outside Kitchen on the Street he is the Vice President – Private Client Group at RBC Wealth Management, a husband and father of two sons.
 Rick’s servant’s heart is apparent to all; he has been a faithful volunteer within his church community for years, a small group leader opening his home weekly to encourage others and a Kitchen on the Street volunteer offering hope to families in crises.
 He lends his gentle spirit and kind nature to further KOS’ mission of turning hunger into hope…one child at a time.

-Aaron's passion for the hungry derives from his humble upbringing and experiences with food insecurity as a child.
+Aaron Flick’s passion for the hungry derives from his humble upbringing and experiences with food insecurity as a child.
 While Aaron lacked monetary possessions as a child, he is grateful that he always had God and a loving family.
 The federally funded breakfast and lunch program provided Aaron and his siblings with food his family’s limited budget did not allow for.
-Aaron is currently a Senior Insurance Advisor for USAA, a Veteran of the United States Air Force, and a recent graduate of Arizona Christian University.
+Aaron is currently a Survivor Relations Representative for USAA, a Veteran of the United States Air Force, and a recent graduate of Arizona Christian University.
 Servant leadership is not new to Aaron, he has been volunteering in various lay positions for a number of years.
-Aaron is in his last year of the MBA program at Liberty with cognate in Executive Leadership and is newly married to Kathleen, a school teacher in the Madison District.
+Aaron is in his last year of the MBA program at Liberty with cognate in Executive Leadership and is newly married to Kathleen, a former schoolteacher in the Madison District.

 Cindy Sanchez is an accomplished teacher with more than twenty-two years of experience in a variety of settings.
 Her career includes education in the public and private sector as well as The Arizona Science Center and currently, the Arizona Department of Corrections.
 Cindy attends Desert Springs Bible Church where she is a Greeter, she has been volunteering with Kitchen on the Street since 2016.
 She believes working on committees, planning events and helping others succeed are key ingredients in her professional life and her ministry.
 Cindy is married and has 3 adult children.